-- We’ve all been tested for Covid-19, and we encourage you to do the same.
+- We’ve all been tested and vaccinated for Covid-19, and we encourage you to do the same.
+Any reason to get tested again is promptly acted on.
 Screening is simply part of our daily routine now.
-When Point of Service (POS) testing becomes available we’ll add that too.

-- We encourage staff who are not feeling well to stay home.
+- We encourage staff who are not feeling well to stay home (with paid sick time).
 All of us have our temperature taken as we come in to work every day.
 Anyone with a temperature above 100.3 F will be sent home.

 - We’ve developed specific checklists of procedures so our staff arrives healthy to work and returns to their families without worry.

 - We will be frequently wiping down high touch surfaces such as doorknobs, faucet handles, and counter tops.
 To disinfect the air as well as surfaces we fog the rooms with Hypochlorous Acid (HOCl), one of the most effective and safest disinfectants used to kill